 Buy from Amazon

 Since the Boston Ivy is not a part of the Hedera genus, it is not deemed to be a true Ivy.
-However, it is still popular as an Ivy plant.
-Widely found in East African regions, this plant actually belongs to the family of grapes.
+However, it is still popular as an Ivy plant and is widely found in East African regions.

 Unlike true ivies, the Boston Ivy is a deciduous plant that tends to lose leaves right after bearing beautiful red and purple leaves.
 The Boston Ivy tends to produce clumps of green flowers that, over time, assume the shape and role of grapes.